Compton House, Liverpool: History

 In 1873, two years after being abandoned, Compton House reopened as Compton Hotel under the management of William Russell.
 Although a hotel, the ground floor featured a number of different shops including a hatters, a hosiery and a drapers.
+The Left corner of Crompton House was home to Saxone Shoes that were tenants until July 1997, when the company that owned Saxone Shoes, British Shoe Corporation, closed the shop.
 The hotel itself consisted of 250 rooms with numerous more including a saloon, coffee room, billiard room, reading room, writing room, smoking room, dining room as well as adjoining ladies and gentlemen's drawing rooms.
 A main focus of the hotel was in accommodating for American guests arriving via Trans-Atlantic steamers at Liverpool's landing stage.
 This appeal to Americans is reflected by the inclusion of symbolic eagles within the building's architecture.
 In 1927, as Liverpool's economy began to decline the hotel closed and was replaced two years later by retailer Marks & Spencers' who occupied the building until 2023.
 In January 2024, it was announced that Frasers Group had purchased the lease.